ugoMusk/HTML2MD-Api/README.md

 **This collection is intended to test markdown styling inside our engine or within other services that render Markdown.
-The descriptions in this collection contain markdown syntax and some of them have links to HTML pages of their rendered version.**
+The descriptions in this collection contain markdown syntax and some of them extensively covered in our official docs

-If you want to test Markdown, use provided routes at http://api.html2md.tech/test_convert
+If you want to test HTML2MD using provided routes, we would have made available easy guide to get you started.

-Also, developers love Github Markdown Styling: that's our priority!
+Also we understand, developers love Github Markdown Styling:
+That's Our Priority!

 ## A guide to get you hit the ground running with parsing markdown